sergioburdisso/pyss3/docs/tutorials/movie-review.rst

 PySS3 should have created `this plot <../_static/ss3_model_evaluation[movie_review_3grams].html>`__ on your machine. **Note:** We recommend reading the :ref:`evaluation-plot` page in which the plots and the user interface are explained in detail.

-You probably noted that there are multiple points with the global best performance, this is probably due to this problem (sentiment analysis) being a binary classification problem (thus, the "sanction" hyperparameter doesn't have much impact with only two categories).
+You probably noted that there are multiple points with the global best performance, this is probably due to this problem (sentiment analysis) being a binary classification problem (thus, the "sanction" :ref:`hyperparameter <ss3-hyperparameter>` doesn't have much impact with only two categories).
 We could choose any of the best values, for instance, we will select the one with the lowest "sanction" (p) value.
 To do this, rotate the plot and move the cursor over this point and see the information that is displayed, as shown in the following figure:

 .. image:: ../_static/movie_review_evaluations.png

-Here we can see that using these hyperparameters values, our classifier will obtain a better accuracy (0.861):
+Here we can see that using these :ref:`hyperparameter <ss3-hyperparameter>` values, our classifier will obtain a better accuracy (0.861):

 * smoothness (:math:`\sigma`): 0.44
 * significance (:math:`\lambda`): 0.48